DoDAO-io/dodao-ens-guides/generated/markdown/ens-working-groups.md

 ---
+## Evaluation

+##### Select the current working groups of ENS DAO

+- [x]  Public Goods
+- [ ]  Marketing & Growth
+- [x]  ENS Ecosystem
+- [x]  Meta-Governance

+##### Which working group is responsible for technical matters related to ENS?

+- [ ]  Public Goods
+- [ ]  Marketing & Growth
+- [x]  ENS Ecosystem
+- [ ]  Meta-Governance

+---
 ## Meta-Governance Working Group

 Meta Governance working group is responsible for the following things
-* Governance process and DAO structures - Wokring on things like DAO documentation, as it helps to provide a roadmap for how the governance processes should work.
+* Governance process and DAO structures - Working on things like DAO documentation, as it helps to provide a roadmap for how the governance processes should work.
 Another important ingredient is administering experiments related to onboarding, engaging, and valuing contributors within the DAO.

   It also includes other initiatives like creating a reimbursement program to compesate people for the gas fees spen for on-chain voting, DAO-specific sponsorships or partnerships etc.